Welcome to Spring 2026 season of Federal Way National Little League!

 1. School Enrollment Form (Preferred Method) The school the child attends must be within FWNLL boundaries.
 This is the easiest as it just requires an original (wet) signature by a school official.
 Forms will be collected by league staff.

-Once your registration is complete, you will receive emails confirming the registration, as well as instructions for In Person Registration and Player Assessment Days.
+Once your registration is complete, you will receive emails confirming the registration, as well as instructions for in-person registration and dates for Player Assessments.

 Q: How does FWNLL communicate general information?